Shamoushak Noshahr F.C.

 They currently play in the Azadegan League.
-The team has little talent or success, but is loved by those living in Noshahr, and games at its small stadium are always a sellout.
+The team has little talent or success, but is loved by those living in Nowshahr, and games at its small stadium are always a sellout.

 The team is one of the youngest in Iran and until three years ago was playing in the 2nd division.
 The team was relegated back into the Azadegan League, on April 16, 2006.

 Season-by-season

 The table below chronicles the achievements of Shamoushak Noshahr in various competitions since 1994.